TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Introduction/Index.rst

 A basic TYPO3 installation
 ==========================

-The installation process with Composer is covered in the Getting Started Guide, chapter :ref:`Installation <t3start:installation_index>`.
+Installation with Composer is covered in the Getting Started Guide (see :ref:`Installation <t3start:installation_index>` chapter).

-You can also `Download TYPO3 from our official page <https://get.typo3.org/version/13>`_
+You can also `download TYPO3 from our official page <https://get.typo3.org/version/13>`_

-If you are starting out we would suggest to use the latest TYPO3 version with long term support.
+If you are starting out we would suggest using the latest TYPO3 version with long term support.

 .. _introduction-site-package: